 Who can benefit from this program?

-How is Return to Sport different from physical therapy?
+How is OrthoVirginia Sports Performance different from physical therapy?

-Return to Sport enhances the results of your orthopedic and physical therapy care by guiding you through fitness protocols to complete your recovery from injury.
+OrthoVirginia Sports Performance is designed to bridge the gap from performing activities of daily living such as walking and going up and down the stairs to full and safe return to sport.
+We enhance the results of your orthopedic and physical therapy care by guiding you through fitness protocols to complete your recovery from injury.
 Without quality post-rehabilitation training to integrate full body strength, flexibility and coordination, you're not fully preparing yourself to get back to regular physical activity.

 To schedule an appointment, please email Neil Parry at firstname.lastname@example.org.